This roasted jalapeno artichoke dip is seriously addictive. It’s cream and cheesy with roasted jalapenos, artichoke hearts, and tons of flavor!

 - Switch to a spatula or large spoon, and stir in chopped jalapenos and artichokes until fully combined.
 Stir in the shredded cheese.

-- Transfer the dip to an oven safe baking dish, and bake for 15 minutes at 375.**
+- Transfer the dip to a 2 quart oven-safe baking dish, and top with another handful of shredded cheese.
+Bake for 15 minutes at 375.**

 - Serve hot with pita chips, tortilla chips, or veggies!***